 - The Circadian rhythm.
 It is your biological clock.
 The reduced level of sunlight in fall and winter may cause winter-onset SAD.
 This decrease in sunlight may disrupt your body’s internal clock and lead to feelings of depression.

 - Serotonin levels.
-The decreased serotonin level or a drop in this chemical in the brain (neurotransmitter) that affects mood, might contribute in SAD.
+The decreased serotonin level or a drop in this chemical in the brain (neurotransmitter) that affects mood, might contribute to SAD.
 Living in countries with reduced sunlight can cause drop-in serotonin and it may also trigger different kinds of depression.

 Melatonin levels.
 The change in season can disrupt the balance of the body’s level of melatonin, which plays a role in sleep patterns and mood.

 When to ask for help from a doctor?

-Asking help is depends on identifying the symptoms at the early stage.
-If the above mention symptoms are disturbing your normal life then never hesitate to reach out to a professional.
-Sometimes you notice major shifts in sleeping or eating, you are withdrawing socially, or the activities that usually boost your mood don’t work, then it’s time to pick up your phone.
+Asking help is depends on identifying the symptoms at an early stage.
+If the above-mentioned symptoms are disturbing your normal life then never hesitate to reach out to a professional.
+Sometimes you notice major shifts in sleeping or eating, you are withdrawing socially or the activities that usually boost your mood don’t work, then it’s time to pick up your phone.
 Seek immediate help if you are using alcohol to manage symptoms or you are experiencing suicidal thoughts.

 It always better to think and take a holistic approach to treatment.
 Medication, life skills improvement, Light therapy and self-help techniques are helpful.
 There is no one-size-fits-all treatment.
 Here are a few options to explore with your doctor.

 - Pharmacotherapy – Medicine is proven to be effective.
 Antidepressants category of medicine is proven to be effective for people with SAD, especially those with intense symptoms.
-Medication requires long-term treatment it could be from few weeks to few months.
+Medication requires long-term treatment it could be from a few weeks to a few months.
 It’s also important not to stop taking the medication if you feel better.
-Consult with your doctor before you change your dosage, and let him or her know if you experience any side effects.
+Consult with your doctor before you change your dosage and let him or her know if you experience any side effects.